prazUkesh/java-lab/GUI-Based-Applicationn-java.md

 - GridLayout() - creates infinite number of coulmns
 - GridLayout(int ows, int cols) - create specified no of rows and columns
 - GridLayout(int rows, int cols, int horx, int vert) - creates specified no f orows and column with specied horz and vert gap

+## Event handling
+- it is a process of doing something when user ineracts with the ui components

+### Event delegation Model
+- an approach to handle events in java . it is based on those concepts -Event source, event and event listener

+#### Event source
+- is an object that generates an event, button is event source if it is clicked

+#### Event
+- An event is an object that describes a state change in a source, eg. ActionEvent, ItemEvent, KeyEvent etc

+#### Event Listener
+- A listener is an obect that is notified when an event occurs aadter egetting notified, it does the futrther processing. eg. ActionListener, ItemListeeer , KeyListener.

+  > Note: Every event source must be registered to the event listener,